Written by Tracy Dion, August 2012, and published in ‘Catnip Chronicles,’ October 2012.

 Home-prepared Raw Food

-Ground and prey model raw home-preparing methods are based on a general guideline that has been used by raw cat and dog feeders for decades, the 80 / 10 / 5 / 5 rule; that’s 80% – 87% meat, fat, skin, sinew, connective tissue and heart, 5% – 10% edible bone, 3% – 5% liver, and 5% other secreting organ (kidney, thymus, pancreas, etc.).
+Ground and prey model home-prepared diets are based on a general guideline used by raw dog feeders for decades and slightly modified for the cats smaller prey: the 83 / 7 / 5 / 5 rule; that’s roughly 83% meat, fat, skin, sinew, connective tissue and heart, 7% edible bone, 5% liver, and 5% other secreting organ (kidney, thymus, pancreas, etc.).

 Two preset calculators that require just your cat’s weight, your desired weight percentage (usually 3%), and the number of days over which you wish to balance the diet (usually 7) can be found here: 1997-2003 Excel and 2010 Excel.